Deformable Capsules for Object Detection: Deformable capsules on MS COCO

 \section{Deformable capsules on MS COCO}

-We evaluated our deformable capsule object detection framework on the MS COCO dataset~\citep{lin2014microsoft}, which contains $118$K training, $5$K validation and $20$K hold-out testing images.
-Average precision (AP) is reported over all IOU thresholds and at thresholds $0.5$ (AP50) and $0.75$ (AP75).
-We followed the training procedure proposed in~\cite{zhou2019objects}, training on $512 \times 512$ pixel inputs, yielding $128 \times 128$ detection grids, using random flip, random scaling (between 0.6 to 1.3), cropping, and color jittering as data augmentation, and Adam~\citep{kingma2014adam} to optimize our objective function.
+We evaluated our deformable capsule object detection framework on the MS COCO dataset~\cite{lin2014microsoft}, which contains $118$K training, $5$K validation and $20$K hold-out testing images (this data set is licensed under a Creative Common Attribution 4.0 International (CC BY 4.0)).
+When evaluating object detection models, we relied on metrics that go beyond simply counting how many objects are correctly identified.
+For this, we used Average Precision (AP) metric as a common metric that considers both precision (percentage of detection that are truly the object of interest) and recall (percentage of actual objects that are detected).
+AP calculates the average precision across all possible detection confidence thresholds.
+A higher AP signifies a model that's good at finding most objects while minimizing false positives.
+We also used variations of APs.
+For instance, AP50 measures the average precision when the model only keeps detection with a confidence score of 50\% or higher.
+This helps assess the model's performance at stricter confidence levels.
+AP is reported over all IOU thresholds and at thresholds $0.5$ (AP50) and $0.75$ (AP75).
+We followed the training procedure as described in~\cite{zhou2019objects}, training on $512 \times 512$ pixel inputs, yielding $128 \times 128$ detection grids, using random flip, random scaling (between 0.6 to 1.3), cropping, and color jittering as data augmentation, and Adam~\cite{kingma2014adam} to optimize our objective function.
 Due to limited compute resources, we initialized the backbone network weights from CenterNet and train for $40$ epochs only with a batch size of $12$ and learning rate of 5e-4 with $5\times$ drops at $5$, $15$, and $25$ epochs.
 Longer training would likely yield superior results, as found by~\cite{zhou2019objects} who obtained better results for CenterNet when increasing from $140$ to $230$ epochs.